gbowne1/LinuxNotes/IRC.md

 ## Commands for for channel operators:

+To give yourself OP use `/msg ChanServ OP #channel yournick`

+SETOP usually doesn't work?

-channel operators are anyone w replace #channel with the channel you want to set the option
+channel operators are anyone with an `@`

+replace #channel with the channel you want to set the option

 /mode #channel +v nickname grants operator privledges to a user